MeeralQureshi/MeeralQureshi/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Meeral Qureshi
 ======================================================================================================================================

-Software Developer
+I'm a Software Developer!
 ------------------

 I've been in the industry for about 7 years now and worked on various front-end and full-stack projects.
-I'm currently working at Wealthsimple as a Software Developer as part of the team which focuses on money deposits, withdrawals, and transfers.
+I'm currently working at Wealthsimple as a Software Developer.
+I'm part of the team focusing on money deposits, withdrawals, and transfers.

 * 🌍  I'm based in Toronto, Canada
 * ✉️  You can contact me at [hello@meeralq.com](mailto:hello@meeralq.com)